hazelcast/hazelcast-hibernate/README.md

 ***NOTE:*** *QueryCache is always LOCAL to the member and never distributed across Hazelcast Cluster.*

+#### Other Properties
+- _cleanup_delay_ - the duration of physical local cache cleanups
+- _cluster_timeout_ - the number of milliseconds the client should retry to establish a cluster connection
+- _initial_backoff_ - initial backoff value after failed connection attempt in milliseconds
+- _backoff_multiplier_ - a multiplier used to derive a new backoff value if the connection fails after the previous attempt
+- _max_backoff_ - maximum possible backoff value
+- _fallback_ - if Hibernate should fall back onto the original datasource when Hazelcast cluster is not accessible

 ## Configuring Hazelcast for Hibernate

 To configure Hazelcast for Hibernate, put the configuration file named `hazelcast.xml` into the root of your classpath.
 If Hazelcast cannot find `hazelcast.xml`, then it will use the default configuration.